 Students in the English department are encouraged to spend some time in an English-speaking country in order to improve their English.
 The most usual way of doing this is to participate in an exchange programme, spending one year of your studies in an English-speaking university and collecting credits from the courses studied there.

-For all the BA and MA students who would like to study abroad, the English Department is organizing an information meeting on Wednesday the 2nd of October 2019 at 12:00 in room 3021.
+For all the BA and MA students who would like to study abroad, the English Department is organizing an info session on October 13 at 12:00, Anthropole 5021.
+For preliminary information please watch this video.

 Exchange places in the UK and Ireland